ibizaman/selfhostblocks/docs/usage.md

 ## Example Deployment with deploy-rs {#usage-example-deployrs}

-The following snippets show how to deploy Self Host Blocks using the deployment system [deploy-rs][].
+The following snippets show how to deploy Self Host Blocks using the deployment system [deploy-rs][deploy-rs].

 [deploy-rs]: https://github.com/serokell/deploy-rs